dougtoppin/novalug-docker-images/PITCHME.md

 ---

-Commands you need to use
+## Commands you need to use

++++

+Tell me something

 * docker help - more than 50 subcommands
-* docker version - who am i?
+* docker version - who am i
 * docker info - describe my environment

++++

+Run stuff

+* docker run - run something
 * docker ps - what is running or has run
+* docker exec - jump into something already running

++++

+Images

 * docker images - what is in my image cache
 * docker build - make me something
-* docker run - run something
+* docker push - save my image somewhere

++++

+Looking around a little

-* docker logs - output from something running/that ran
+* docker logs - output from something running or that ran
 * docker inspect - look at something

++++

+Maintenance

-* docker exec - jump into something already running
+* docker rm - remove containers
-* docker push - save my image somewhere
+* docker rmi - remove images
-* docker prune - clean up stuff
+* docker prune - clean up on a grander scale